 Are the collector and emitter terminals of a bipolar transistor interchangeable?

-No. Transistors are designed to provide the optimum performance when they are correctly connected.
+Bipolar junction transistors (BJTs) are designed to provide the optimum performance when they are correctly connected.
+In reverse connection, it behaves as a poor performance (low hFE) transistor.
+However, the voltage that can be applied to the collector-base voltage is very low.
+This voltage cannot exceed the absolute maximum rating (VEBO) (Table.
+1).
 Interchanging the collector and emitter terminals not only degrades the transistor performance but also might cause permanent damage to the device.

 Generally, bipolar transistors are designed in such a manner as to achieve high hFE.
 To accomplish this, numerous majority carriers (electrons in the case of npn transistors) in the emitter must diffuse into the base region and then be efficiently swept across the base region into the collector.
 It is also necessary to control the depletion layer in the collector region in order to increase a transistor’s withstand voltage (i.e., collector-base voltage, VCBO).
 These conditions are fulfilled by: